msu/csci-535-spring2022/README.md

 The following are the assignments that count towards the Homework grade:

-- Bi-weekly homeworks: there will be 8 standard homework assignments (some will be group assignments).
+- Bi-weekly homeworks: there will be bi-weekly standard homework assignments (some will be group assignments).
 - Literature Review: For this assignment you are asked to write a short literature review or survey articale  on a topology-related research topic of